Quantum Theory of Dark Matter Scattering: Introduction

 Interaction is one of the most important properties of particles.
 The interaction of dark matter (DM) is still unknown even though the existence of DM has been firmly confirmed by astrophysical observations.
 In this study, we focus on two kinds of interactions of DM: annihilation and self-scattering processes.

 Recently, there has been growing interests in DM self-interaction.
-DM self-scattering may explain the small-scale structure problem of the Universe~\cite{Spergel:1999mh} (see Ref.~\cite{Tulin:2017ara} a review).
-Combining observations of DM halos in a wide range of masses may indicate the velocity dependence of the DM scattering cross section~\cite{Kaplinghat:2015aga}.
+We can prove the self-interaction of DM in cosmological observations though it is extremely challenging to find the self-interaction of DM in terrestrial experiments.
+DM self-scattering may explain the small-scale structure problems of the Universe~\cite{Spergel:1999mh} (see Ref.~\cite{Tulin:2017ara} a review).
+It has been extensively studied that these problems may be resolved even within the collisionless cold DM paradigm once we take into account baryon feedback processes in simulations.
+However, it is still under debate to what extent the baryon feedback processes accommodate the problems, and hence it is intriguing possibility that DM has self-interaction.
+Combining observations of DM halos in a wide range of masses may indicate the velocity dependence of the DM self-scattering cross section~\cite{Kaplinghat:2015aga}.
 The self-scattering cross section per mass is preferred to be $\sigma/m \sim 0.1 \, \mathrm{cm^2/g}$ at the galaxy clusters, where the collision velocity is of $\mathcal{O}(10^3) \, \mathrm{km/s}$, in order to explain the core formation of the galaxy clusters~\cite{Newman:2012nw} and to avoid the constraints of the merging clusters~\cite{Randall:2008ppe,Harvey:2018uwf}.
 As for the galaxy scale, where the velocity is of $\mathcal{O}(10^2) \, \mathrm{km/s}$, $\sigma/m \sim 1 \, \mathrm{cm^2/g}$ is preferred to explain the galactic rotation curve~\cite{Kamada:2016euw,Ren:2018jpt}.
 The DM self-scattering in the Milky Way (MW) dwarf spheroidal galaxies, where a typical velocity is $v \sim 30\,\mathrm{km/s}$, is still under debate.
 The preferred scattering cross section per mass is widely distributed as $0.3 \text{--} 40 \,\mathrm{cm^2/g}$~\cite{Valli:2017ktb}.
 The expected cross section can be enlarged if DM halos are in the core-contraction phase: $30 \text{--} 120 \,\mathrm{cm^2/g}$~\cite{Correa:2020qam}.
 On the other hand, the ultra-faint dwarf galaxies, which are considered to be more DM-dominated, provide constraints on the cross section to be $\sigma/m \lesssim 0.1 \, \mathrm{cm^2/g}$~\cite{Hayashi:2020syu}.
 If the preferred scattering cross section per mass is of $\mathcal{O}(1 \text{--} 10^2) \,\mathrm{cm^2/g}$ for the typical velocity of $v \sim 30\,\mathrm{km/s}$, DM models with a light mediator are one of the simplest models to explain the velocity-dependence of the self-scattering cross section.